DesantBucie/easy.nvim/README.md

 # easy.nvim

-The whole purpose of this is was my annoyance for needing hunderets of plugins to use vim.
+The whole purpose of this is was my annoyance for needing hundreds of plugins to use vim.
-I want to use built-in features.
+I want to use mostly built-in features.

 ![Banner](https://raw.github.com/DesantBucie/DesantBucie/master/easy.nvim/banner.png)